nic

 Indicates whether or not this nic is read-only.
 If so, we verify only the existence and correctness of this nic to its specification rather than creating or modifying it.

-The default value if not specified is false
+The default value if not specified is false.

 tags (dict)

 The tags to place on this nic.
 Tags are metadata stored in (key = value, ...) form.
-Consumers are not allowed to use tags that begin with _tuono
+Consumers are not allowed to use tags that begin with _tuono as those are reserved.

 Discovered Properties